On Monday, I posed the question to you about what stage of organization (or disorganization) your home was in.

 - Worry that family members and friends will notice if you give something away.

 - What if… What if… What if…

 What IF decluttering gave you

 - Extra money

 - Extra peace?

-This week I encourage you each day to grab trash bag and go from room to room in your house gathering items that you know you can part with.
+This week, I encourage you each day to grab a trash bag and go from room to room in your house gathering items that you know you can part with.
 We will go through each item in each room later.
 For now, just scan the room and grab obvious donations or trash.

 - shoes that were too small